rafa-pk/Slicer/README.md

 - length
 - capacity
 - block size

 After that was done, I started working on some functions.
 But I quickly realised that because of all the C restrictions I couldn't make a slice-like function.
 To give some context, I wanted my initalization to look like this:

 > t_slice var = slice(data);

-But it is basically impossible to infer all fields for all data-types just from that, so I had to change my strategy.
+But it is basically impossible to infer every field for any array-type just from that, so I had to change my strategy.
 After some research and conversations with Chat-GPT, I finally decided to settle with macros, eventhough I wanted to avoid it.

 What did that change?

-Well, the main issue I had before was that I couldn't compute the length of general-arrays without creating objects pointing to it, and it seemed way too much for the task.
+Well, the main issue I had before was that I couldn't compute the length of general-arrays without creating an object holding at least a pointer to the array and an index, and it seemed way too much for the task.
 Macros are essentially text-replacement, so they run before compilation and have access to information that is lost at compile-time, namly: data-type, array-length.
 This new method now allowed me to access pre-compilation information.

 So my approach changed:

 I had the struct ready, but I was now going to create helper functions which the macros would substitute, instead of trying to have one function creating a slice.
 For that, I made a function to populate the struct and a function which either made a special case for strings, or handled metadata for general-arrays.
 Once that was done, I got my hands dirty in the realm of macro debugging — I defined slice(data) as being a call to the second function I mentioned.
 I also defined its last parameter as type_flag and used *_Generic()* to